-Modern medicine has become quite advanced when it comes to treating our medical needs, but meanwhile still has a ways to go with many conditions remaining a mystery, both in their cause and their potential treatments.
-Disorders like fibromyalgia and irritable bowel syndrome are strong examples of this.
-There are no lab tests to determine if you have these conditions and the mechanisms that cause them to remain a mystery.
-Still, they share common symptomatology of increased sensitivity to pain.
+Modern medicine has become somewhat advanced when it comes to treating certain medical needs, but meanwhile many conditions remain mysterious both in their cause and their potential treatments.
+Disorders like fibromyalgia and irritable bowel syndrome are good examples of this.
+There are no lab tests to determine if you have these conditions and the mechanisms that cause them remain a mystery.
+Still, they often share common symptomatology of increased sensitivity to pain.

 While the cause of these conditions remain somewhat elusive, a hypothesis has emerged suggesting that these (and other) conditions may be caused by a disorder called Clinical Endocannabinoid Deficiency (CED).
 Could CED be the cause of many poorly understood conditions?
 According to Dr. Ethan Russo, it just might be.